bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 to create {$/authors/demo-author/_index.md}.

-The frontmatter offers authors additional parameters to fill their portrait page which are documented on the [page about the author template](/doc/site/authors).
+The frontmatter offers authors a few additional parameters which are documented on the [page about the author template](/doc/site/authors).

 ### Page Bundles {#bundles}